How to Choose your Cabinet Material

 - Sound Knot – A knot solid across its face, which shows no sign of decay

 - Unsound Knot – A circular area that once formed the base of a branch or twig

-- Wormholes – Holes in the wood ranging in size to a maximum of 1/16”
+- Wormholes – Holes in the material ranging in size to a maximum of 1/16”

-- Sugar Tracks – Yellowish to dark brownish streaks that run throughout the wood
+- Sugar Tracks – Yellowish to dark brownish streaks that run throughout the material

 - Mineral Streaks – Streaks of color ranging from olive to blackish-brown typically following grain pattern

 - Gum Streaks – Mineral-like streaks of color naturally occurring only in Cherry

 - Heartwood – The mature, usually darker material, extending from the sapwood to the center tissue

 - Sapwood – Lighter colored parts that grow from inside the bark to the heartwood

 Mid Continent offers several different types of wood materials so that you can have options to achieve the perfect wooden cabinets for your kitchen.
 Here are some of the key things to know about some of our most popular cabinet materials.